Another week, another failure.

 And that’s really it.

-Now you know exactly how to start calisthenics without equipment and get results.
+Now you know exactly how to start calisthenics without any equipment and still get the results you want.

 Yes, it requires some investment, hard work and preparation but that’s how real progress is done.